ADMSCentre/factchecking-presentations/README.md

 Deployment Steps

-- Configure environment variables in ``presentation/presentation/.env`` and Django settings in ``presentation/presentation/settings.py``
+- Default settings will work for local deployment.
+Configure environment variables in ``presentation/presentation/.env`` and Django settings in ``presentation/presentation/settings.py`` for web deployment.

-- Install project dependecies ``pip install -r presentation/requirements.txt``.
+- Install project dependencies ``pip install -r presentation/requirements.txt``.
 A python virtual environment is recommended.
 - Configure the database ``python presentation/manage.py migrate``
 - Start the server ``python presentation/manage.py runserver``
 - Navigate to ``http://<host>:8000/screen/start`` start the task.

+Things to Note
+- You may need to install [PostgreSQL](https://www.postgresql.org/download/) before installing ``psycopg2``, which is only required for web deployment.

+### Data Collection

+Study data will be mainly stored in two tables. `StudyRecord` table will include a row for each study participant and will include questionnaire data, demographics and details like study start time. `ReportRecord` table will include entries per user per article.
+It will record responses to questions related to the article and other interaction data (e.g., scroll events, clicks).

 # Citation